KarrimorRifle/SCC230-GroupProject/app/backend/python/app/routes/schedule/README.md

 -	(string)ScheduleName – Name of schedule
 -	(small int)IsActive – Holds value 0 or 1 representing active status of schedule
 -	(small int)IsDraft – Holds value 0 or 1 representing draft status of schedule
--	(small int)IsPublic - Holds value 0 or 1 representing if schedule is public to all users (Does Nothing Yet)
+-	(small int)IsPublic - Holds value 0 or 1 representing if schedule is public to all users
 -	(dict[])Code – list of function blocks that make up the code for specified schedule
 -	(dict)Trigger – dictionary of DeviceIDs as keys paired with string of array holding data

+##### Return Values:
+-	(string)ScheduleID – Unique ID to identify specified schedule
+-	(string)AuthorID - Unique ID to identify user who created specified schedule
+-	(string)ScheduleName – Name of schedule
+-   (string)HubID - Unique ID of hub schedule is in
+-	(small int)IsActive – Holds value 0 or 1 representing active status of schedule
+-	(small int)IsPublic - Holds value 0 or 1 representing if schedule is public to all users
+-   (string)CopyFrom - Holds ID of original creator of schedule template, NULL if current Author is original creator.
+-	(int)Rating – Rating given by other users, NULL if IsPublic is 0 and was never 1
+-	(dict[])Code – List of function blocks that make up the code for specified schedule
+-	(dict)Trigger – Dictionary of DeviceIDs as keys paired with string of array holding data

 ##### Structure of Code:
 -	List of function block dictionaries